Weight Loss During Breastfeeding

 At the same time, maintaining a strict diet isn’t recommended because, when we breastfeed, we’re going to give our babies an incredible amount of nutrients and, consequently, we need to stay healthy and strong by following a good diet, rich in fruits, vegetables, and proteins.

-Weight loss during pregnancy: Why does it occur?
+Weight loss during breastfeeding: Why does it occur?

 Breast milk is a substance that the body creates wisely in order to satisfy the nutritional requirements of our little ones.
 But, in addition to this, it’s the most effective and natural method that exists to gradually lose weight in the postpartum period.